ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 Leaders start with the customer and work backward.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

 ## who was your most diffcult customer?
+    The biggest mistake I’ve made happened when I took on and led a project for the first time.
+I got a requirement from the client about updating parts of a certain product.
+I need to give the prospect schedule.

+    I diagnosed the client requirement immediately, we only need to change the protocol from Bluetooth into RF protocol.
+Actually, the task was using a simple system to replace the complicated one.
+There's a mistake here.
+I expected to finish it within 2 weeks.
+However, it didn't go as I expected.
+I forgot to consider the hardware problem.

+   Throughout this process, the team members understood what happened.
+Instead of just telling the client to postpone the schedule.
+I continue to communicate for all situation again, I earned their trust by sharing the feedback with them and working out a solution together.

 # 2. Ownership
 主人翁(不为短期业绩牺牲长期价值,绝不会说不是我的工作)